wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/autoscale/autoscale-components-with-scale-to-zero.md

 ![Paid User - Scale to Zero](../../assets/img/devops-and-ci-cd/scaling/paid-user-scaling-view.png){.cInlineImage-full}

-!!! info
-    Currently, **you will not be able to enable scale-to-zero for Web Application components created before February 23, 2024.** This capability will be supported in the future.

 You can independently scale Choreo components in both the **Development** and **Production** environments.
 The deployment card indicates the scaling status of each environment.
 To configure the scale-to-zero feature for a specific environment, click on the **scale-to-zero** link, which redirects to the **Devops** → **Scaling** page.

 ![Deploy View - Scale to Zero](../../assets/img/devops-and-ci-cd/scaling/scale-to-zero-in-deploy-view.png){.cInlineImage-full}